drdrang/drtwoot/README.rst

 The code seems to work only with Fluid.
 In Safari, only one tweet appears.

-My customization adds a multiline status input field, proper @replies, and favoriting.
+My customization adds a multiline status input field, proper @replies, favoriting, and paging back and forth through the tweet history.

 .. image:: http://www.leancrew.com/all-this/images/twoot-favorite.png